SmokeShine/Multi-threaded-GetFile-Serve/Readme.md

 it should terminate the worker threads and exit.
 We will be looking for your code to use a work queue (from `steque.[ch]`), at least one mutex (`pthread_mutex_t`), and at least one condition variable (`pthread_cond_t`) to coordinate these activities.
-Bonnie will confirm that your implementation meets these requirements.
+Gradescope will confirm that your implementation meets these requirements.

 The folder mtgf includes both source and object files The object files gfclient.o and gfserver.o may be used in-place of your own implementations.
 Source code is not provided because these files implement the protocol for Part 1.
-Note: these are the binary files used by Bonnie.
+Note: these are the binary files used by Gradescope.
 They are known *not to work* on Ubuntu versions other than 18.04.
 They are 64 bit binaries (only).
 If you are working on other platforms, you should be able to use your protocol implementation files from Part 1.